 We started with some refreshing drinks.
-Sattu salty and spicy cooler, one of Bihar’s old time favourites, this was a very refreshing and unprecedented summer drink.
+Sattu salty and spicy cooler, one of Bihar’s old-time favorites, this was a very refreshing and unprecedented summer drink.

-For starters we tried one of their house specials – Baggia basket – rice flour stuffed with masala wali chana dal.
-The puffs were exceptional, very subtle flavours and went well with the extremely fresh coriander chutney and tomato chokha.
+For starters, we tried one of their house specials – Baggia basket – rice flour stuffed with masala wali chana dal.
+The puffs were exceptional, very subtle flavors, and went well with the extremely fresh coriander chutney and tomato chokha.

 Meat pakora basket – crispy chicken and minced mutton pakoras with the freshest coriander and mint chutney.
 The meat was to a delish tenderness and succulent perfection.

 Dhamaaka Maggie – Spicy, soupy with a garlic tinge and cheese.

 Golmirch Chicken platter – chicken curry, laccha parantha, sabutdana vada, brinjal condiments, and fresh, crunchy salad.
 The chicken was decent, crushed whole black pepper in a creamy, yogurt laced gravy, the chicken pieces could have been a little juicier.
 The brinjal concoction was surprisingly very interesting and the laccha parantha was done to perfection.
 I am a big fan of sabundana vada at home and this one felt slightly overdone.

 Champaran style mutton platter – shredded mutton curry, boondi ka raita, salad, and moong dal rotis.
 This was one of the best platters I have had.
 The mutton was so luscious and tender in a pepper, thick spicy gravy.
 The boondi raita complimented the heat of the mutton very well.

 Enjoy the homely subtle flavors and do not miss on the Champaran style Mutton and baggia basket.